Mary Ann Walker, Chartist lecturer

 Public lecturer

-Mary Ann or Mary Anne Walker (the Northern Star used the first, The Times the second) went on to appear at a series of further meetings.
+Mary Ann or Mary Anne Walker (the Evening and Northern Star used the first, The Times the second) went on to appear at a series of further meetings.
 She was on the platform alongside “Miss Miles and a large number of members of the Female Chartist Association” for a “giant meeting” at the Crown and Anchor Tavern on the Strand (Northern Star, 26 November, 1842).
 Speakers included Thomas Slingsby Duncombe and Feargus O’Connor.

 Her first lecturer as the main speaker was at a “crowded and most respectably composed meeting” on Monday 5 December at the National or Complete Suffrage Association in High Holborn on “the social evils which afflict the state, and on the People’s Charter as the remedy” (Northern Star, 10 December, 1842).